xamarin/Essentials/README.md

 ### Does Xamarin.Essentials replace plugins?
 Plugins offer a wide variety of cross-platform APIs for developers to use in their applications.
-Plugins will still continue to grow and flourish as they can offer a wider range of APIs and handle unique scenarios that Cabooble may not offer including additional platform support or add features unique to a single platform.
+Plugins will still continue to grow and flourish as they can offer a wider range of APIs and handle unique scenarios that Xamarin.Essentials may not offer including additional platform support or add features unique to a single platform.

 ## License
 Please see the [License](LICENSE).